KSanthanesh/designer-silks/README.md

 - Then add the meta tag in the base template head.
 Some inportant keywords for user.

 ## Web Marketing
-### Business Model(B2C)
+### Business Model
-- This business is designed for Business to Consumer model(B2C).
-B2C model is very suitable for such retail online Market.
+- This business is designed for <b>Business to Consumer model(B2C).</b> B2C model is very suitable for such retail online Market.
 This model keeps the overhead cost low and very flexible to changes with market trend.
 B2C business model allows to capture global market and enhances growth to Business.
 ### Facebook account
 I Created Facebook page for this website.
 I have attached the screen shot for the information: